 A first call under the 'Blueprint for Sectoral Cooperation on Skills' to improve skills intelligence and address skills shortages in specific economic sectors - automotive; defence; maritime technology; space/geo information; textile, leather clothing & footwear; and tourism – was launched in January 2017.
 Projects start in December 2017.
 Six additional sectors were selected for a second round of implementation: additive manufacturing, construction, maritime shipping, paper-based value chain, renewable energy & green technologies, steel industry.
 Deadline for submission of proposals is 28 February 2018

-A Skills Profile Tool Kit for Third-Country Nationals to support early identification of skills of asylum seekers, refugees and other migrants was launched at a stakeholders' conference in June 2017.
+A EU Skills Profile Tool for Third-Country Nationals to support early identification of skills of asylum seekers, refugees and other migrants was launched at a stakeholders' conference in June 2017.
 The tool is now available in all EU languages (except Irish) and in Arabic, Farsi, Pashto, Sorani, Somali, Tigrinya and Turkish.

 The Commission is continuing to work on a set of measures to support the modernisation of vocational education and training (VET), in line with the policy priorities defined in the 2015 Riga Conclusions.
 A series of activities aim to make VET a first choice: